seanwatters/reactive-amber/README.md

     |- views
         |- layouts
         |- application
-            |- application.slang   // Location of the #root <div> React will render to.
+            |- application.slang   // Location of the #root <div> React will anchor to.

 ```